GHSVS-de/plg_system_onuserghsvs/README.md

 ## Restrictions
 - Just two actions at the moment:
   - Send information email to `Super User`s when a new user in Joomla backend has been created.
   - Simple check for forbidden characters in `Name` field on registration and block registration if present.
+Ahow a message.
+Only server-side check.
 - Just english language files that also contain german translations (lazyness).

 ----------------------